Esthetician Schools in Mississippi

 A licensing fee is required every 2 years to keep the license valid in the state of Mississippi.

 If you're ready to build a business and client base from the ground up, you could even open your own esthetics salon.
-The Bureau of Labor Statistics reports that skin care specialists in Mississippi earn an average of $44,850 per year (2019).
+The Bureau of Labor Statistics reports that skin care specialists in Mississippi earn an average of $37,210per year (2020).

 One of the best parts of working in skin care is the variety of employment options.
 You aren't limited to any one setting.
 If you like to help clients relax and take your time with procedures, a resort or luxury spa in one of Mississippi's large cities may be a great fit for you.
 If you have a more utilitarian approach to skin care, you could offer a variety of services at a Mississippi salon.